a-trost/old-portfolio-site/content/posts/2018-03-31--teachers-need-better-code/index.md

 Over 100 Items **x** Every Student = Data Paralysis

 [Across business, researchers estimate that up to 73% of collected data is never successfully used.](https://www.forbes.com/sites/tomaslaurinavicius/2017/11/01/risk-too-much-data/#57175cda44b3) Education probably isn't much different.

 Also, tests like the NWEA Map provide a *snapshot*, as it's only given 2-3 times a year.
 Students are learning daily, so with each passing day the data grows stale until, like last year's shoes, it doesn't fit the 2nd grader.

 **This is something that can be remedied through better code.**

 Software that quickly maps every bit of student data to the Common Core State Standards would likely be the best solution to the problem.

 The teacher enters Timmy's results from today's math test.
 The app knows that question #3 is assessing for the following standard:
-> CCSS.MATH.CONTENT.2.NBT.A.1.A
->100 can be thought of as a bundle of ten tens — called a "hundred."
+`CCSS.MATH.CONTENT.2.NBT.A.1.A : 100 can be thought of as a bundle of ten tens — called a "hundred."`

 It updates Timmy's profile with this new data point.
 Because Timmy has been tested on this in the past, it combines this data with Timmy's homework and classwork data to get the full profile.
 The app checks for growth or mastery.
 It recommends next steps to the teacher.